-Posted in Other about 12 hours ago.
+Posted in Other 10 days ago.

 Location: Denver, Colorado